Peggy Cole is a self-published author who enjoys writing fiction stories, book reviews and articles about simpler times.

 “Oh, by the way,” he called on his way past, “I’d like you to train Stevie’s sister on the hostess duties.

 Joe folded the blouse and put it on top of the teetering pile of clothes.
 Months had passed since her three-bedroom house sold.
 Moving into the two-bedroom apartment had turned her spare room into a piling zone.
 An oak buffet and sideboard were obscured by a full-sized mattress and box springs standing upright.
-Empty picture frames towered between overflowing boxes of dishes and unmatched glassware.
+Empty picture frames towered between overflowing boxes of dishes and mismatched glassware.
 Winding her way through the narrow path that cut through the space, she mulled over the garage sale planned for the weekend.
-The point had been reached where former treasures had become burdens.
+Former treasures had suddenly become burdens.

 If everything sells, it might put a little gas in the car.
 Reality set in as she looked around.
 At garage sale prices, I’ll be lucky to make it around the block.
 Despite the grim prospects, she thought about where she might like to go when it came time.